The Impact of Spectroscopic Redshift Errors on Cosmological Measurements: Results

 \subsubsection{Cosmological influence}

 In this section, we assess the impact of redshift errors on cosmological inference.
 These results are based on 200 independent fits to the \QUIJOTE mocks catalogs in \cref{tab:mock catalogs}.
-For each fit, we use the mean power spectrum derived from 25 randomly selected mocks, with a covariance matrix rescaled to the volume $V_{25}$.
+For each fit, we use the mean power spectrum derived from 25 randomly selected mocks (drawn from 500), with a covariance matrix rescaled to the volume $V_{25}$.
 Comparisons of the best-fit parameters between analyses from clean and contaminated mocks are presented in \cref{fig:scatter_SF_bestfit} for ShapeFit and in \cref{fig:scatter_FM_bestfit} for Full-Modeling.
 The corresponding $\chi^2$ comparison, provided in \cref{Apd:Supplementary figures}, confirms that all our fits achieved comparable goodness-of-fit.

 In \cref{fig:scatter_SF_bestfit} and \cref{fig:scatter_FM_bestfit}, the upper panels illustrate the impact of redshift uncertainty on cosmological inference.
-The fitting results of ShapeFit and Full-Modelling indicate that there is no significant shift in parameter estimates (<5\%).
-As discussed in \cref{sec:method redshift uncertainty damping}, the suppression of the power spectrum caused by redshift uncertainty is expected to be absorbed by the $\EFT$ counterterms.
-In \cref{Apd:Supplementary figures}, we plot the posterior distributions for all nuissance parameters from a representative fit, which shows negative shifts in counterterm parameters $\alpha_2$ and $\alpha_4$ for contaminated case.
-This is consistent with our theory explanations.
-Additionally, by comparing QSO-like uncertainties modeled with Gaussian and Lorentizan profile, we find that, as long as they have the same magnitude of smearing, the presence of extended tail does not significantly affect cosmological measurements in full-shape analysis.
+The fitting results from both ShapeFit and Full-Modelling indicate that no significant bias (<5\%) in cosmological parameter estimates.
+As discussed in \cref{sec:method redshift uncertainty damping}, the suppression of the power spectrum caused by redshift uncertainty is expected to be absorbed by $\EFT$ counterterms. \cref{fig:corner_nuissance_ru} plots the posterior distributions of all nuisance parameters.
+These posteriors reveal negative shifts in $\alpha_2$ and $\alpha_4$, consistent with the expected absorption of the damping effect.
+Another parameter that shows variation is $\mathrm{SN}_2$, which represents the second-order stochastic term and scales as $(k\mu)^2$.
+Its positive shift in the Lorentzian smearing case could be led by the flatter suppression pattern of the Lorentzian profile at large $k$.